Marlness/smart-task-analyzer/README.md

    - Open `frontend/index.html` in your browser
    - Or use a local server: `python -m http.server 5500 --directory frontend`
    - Then navigate to `http://localhost:5500`
+   - Note: The thunder emoji (⚡) favicon will appear in your browser tab

 ### Running Tests